 Off-Campus Clinical Electives

 Student must complete a minimum 4 weeks of Off-Campus Clinical Electives in private clinical practice settings to complete the clinical component of the curriculum.
 Additional Off-Campus Clinical Elective rotations may be completed at research institutions, other veterinary teaching hospitals, government sponsored programs, industry sponsorship, or any program associated with veterinary medical education or careers in the profession.
-To be eligible for academic credit, Off-Campus Clinical Elective rotations must be approved in advance by the Associate Dean for Clinical Education.
+To be eligible for academic credit, off-campus elective rotation schedules must be planned with the assistance and approval of the faculty advisor or appropriate faculty member and be approved by the Associate Dean for Clinical Education.
 Some Off-Campus Clinical Electives may have additional fees.